CommonGateway/PetStoreBundle/README.md

 To use the code in your library we first have to install it with composer.

-Note: for docker add `docker-compose exec php` before all comands
+Note: for docker add `docker-compose exec php` before all commands

 1. Navigate with a command line to where your composer.json lives in the project you want to use this bundle.
    - Execute `composer require {full package name}:dev-main`